isovector/certainty-by-construction/src/book/1-agda.lagda.md

 definition that has the same type as the one we claimed!

-After [`MakeCase`](AgdaCmd) however, we instead had `not x = {! !}`, with the hole now having type `Bool`.
+After [`MakeCase`](AgdaCmd) however, we instead had `not x = {! !}`, with the hole now having type `type:Bool`.
 Somehow we lost the `Bool →` part of the type---but where did it go?
 The answer is that the `Bool →` corresponded to the function's parameter.
 In addition to the type of the hole changing, we also obtained an `x` on the left of the equals sign.
 It's a good bet that this `x` is indeed our